gada1982/CarND-Behavioral-Cloning-Project/README.md

 # 3. Data Collection

 ### 3.1 Using the Simulator
-The simulator can be used for data collection.
+The simulator can be used for data collection and testing the model.
 The **Training Mode** is used for human driving and collecting and storing data.
 The **Autonomous Mode** is used for testing the trained model.
 Both modes are available for both tracks.
 Track 1 is rather flat with soft curves.
 Track 2 is in the mountains, steeper and with more sharp turns.

 ![Simulator](https://github.com/gada1982/CarND-Behavioral-Cloning-Project/blob/master/info_for_readme/simulator.png)

-The simulator delivers and stores images of  left / center / right camera mounted at the front-window of the car.
+The simulator delivers and stores images of  left / center / right camera mounted behind the front-window of the car.
 In the dataset (.csv) the following data is stored.
 * Links to stored images of the three cameras
 * Steering-data
 * Throttle-data
 * Brake-data
 * Speed-data

-At the moment only images and steering-data are for training the model.
+At the moment only images and steering-data are used for training the model.

 ### 3.1 Using Data from Udacity
 While collecting good training data is rather difficult, especially when using keyboard input to steer the car, Udacity provided a basis dataset (see chapter Requirements).